inv4fee2020/pli_node_conf/README.md

               -ufw    ==  Starts the UFW process, sets the logging to 'ufw.log' only & enables UFW service

               -S      ==  Secures the SSH service:
-                          -- sets SSH to use port number '6222' -- sets authentication method to SSH keys ONLY (Password Auth is disabled) -- adds port number '6222' to UFW ruleset -- restarts the SSH service to activate new settings (NOTE: Current session is unaffected)
+                          -- sets SSH to use port number 'your_defined_new_port' -- sets authentication method to SSH keys ONLY (Password Auth is disabled) -- adds port number 'your_defined_new_port' to UFW ruleset -- restarts the SSH service to activate new settings (NOTE: Current session is unaffected)

+*_NOTE: The script does read the local node specific vars file._*

 ---
 ---